Related blog post: Belize kiteboarding lessons – uncrowded conditions for beginners

 Related blog post: Amazing Belize kitesurfing image!

-Slickrock has partnered with Vela Kitesurf Resorts on Long Caye.
-Ours is the only Vela kitesurf center in Belize!
+Slickrock has been approved by Vela Kitesurf Resorts as one of their sanctioned kitesurf centers.
+Ours is the only kitesurf center at Glover's Reef!

 Lessons are available December - March only.

-Each session lasts approx. 3 hours, including transport to and from the kitesurfing area
+Each session lasts approximately three hours, including transport to and from the kitesurfing area.

 Single student session